Skip to Main Content

 What is a Behavioral Health Home?

 A Behavioral Health Home is a health care provider office or clinic.
 This is where you can get behavioral health care services.
-They provide or coordinate covered behavioral health services.
+They provide or coordinate your behavioral and physical health services as well as any services and supports you may need.
 They also work with primary care providers for both children and adults.

 You may sometimes see these providers called Integrated Behavioral Health Homes.
 This just means they provide physical health services as well as behavioral health services.
 They treat mental health and substance use conditions, as well as others.
 There are three types of Integrated Behavioral Health Homes: